 - If God’s discipline and control over His angels is so lax, what hope does this story give us?

 - If the angels destroyed the city in reaction to the mob’s alleged rape attempt, why did they wait until the next morning to do it?
-If they were waiting for a prearranged time, it means that the time of the destruction (as well as the destruction itself) was set before the angels were dispatched.
+Since they were waiting for a prearranged time, God set the time of the destruction before the angels even arrived in Sodom.

 What Should Have Been Obvious All Along